Sola, Norway: Coat of arms

-The coat of arms was granted on 1982.
-The arms show two silver or white waves on a blue background.
-The arms symbolize all of the sandy beaches along the ocean in the municipality.
+The coat of arms was granted on 12 February 1982.
+The official blazon is "Azure, two bars double embowed argent" (I blått to sølv bjelker dannet ved et omvendt dobbelt buesnitt).
+This means the arms have a blue field (background) and the charge is a set of two curved bars that look like waves.
+The charge has a tincture of argent which means it is commonly colored white, but if it is made out of metal, then silver is used.
+The blue color symbolizes the sea and the white/silver color symbolizes the whitecaps of the waves washing up to the long, shallow, sandy beaches along the ocean in the municipality.
+The arms were designed by the painter Roald Kyllingstad.
+The municipal flag has the same design as the coat of arms.

 Churches

 The Church of Norway has four parishes (sokn) within the municipality of Sola.
 It is part of the Tungenes prosti (deanery) in the Diocese of Stavanger.

 Geography

 The municipality of Sola lies on the west side of the Stavanger Peninsula, south of the Hafrsfjorden.
 The municipality sits just about 5 km from the centres of the cities of Stavanger and Sandnes.
 The island of Rott lies just off the western coast of Sola.
 The Fladholmen Lighthouse lies just off shore of the village of Tananger in northern Sola.